tailwindlabs/tailwindcss-typography/README.md

 ### Changing the default class name

-If you'd like to customise the name of your tailwind typography class, you can do so by setting the `className` key to your preferred name in the options passed when you import the `@tailwindcss/typography` plugin in your `tailwind.config.js` file:
+If you need to use a class name other than `prose` for any reason, you can do so using the `className` option when registering the plugin:

 ```js
 // tailwind.config.js